talenteddeveloper/student_data/readme.md

-Sure!
-Here's a short README file that explains how to run and use the provided code:

 # Student Data Application

 This is a simple Node.js application that uses Express and MySQL to allow users to register schools, add webhook events to schools, and add students to schools.